rendon/tampermonkey-scripts/README.md

-# Tampermonkey scripts
+# Tamper Monkey scripts
-A few handy scripts to improve the Web experience.
+A collections of makeshift scripts that help me simplify my interactions with certain websites.